Sadie Roberts-Joseph laid to rest Monday

 BATON ROUGE- Community members came together Monday to honor beloved Baton Rouge icon Sadie Roberts-Joseph.

-Services began at 10 a.m. at Living Faith Christian Center on Windborne Ave.
+Services began at 10 a.m. at Living Faith Christian Center on Winbourne Ave.
 Attendees are asked to wear either black or African print clothing.

 The body of Ms. Sadie Roberts-Joseph has arrived to Living Faith Christian Center ahead of her funeral service at 10a @WBRZ pic.twitter.com/KHI9phbtVR— Johnston vonSpringer (@johnstonvon) July 22, 2019